jonbra/MBV-INFx410/2017-transcriptomics_exercise.md

 ### Quality check
-To inspect the reads and visualize the quality, run FastQC:
+To inspect the reads and visualize the quality, run `FastQC`:

 ```
 module load fastqc